nokotamustang/Python3DEngines/README.md

 Therefore to learn how to approach graphics from a first-principles perspective, I will be exploring Python based rendering engines.
 Why Python?
 Because it is a high-level language that is easy to learn and use, and it is also a language that I am familiar with and it's one of the most powerful and popular tools out there today.
 I also have a series that will explore c++ with Vulkan, but that is a different story.

+How to use this repository?
+Each project is a standalone example of a 3D rendering technique or feature.
+Some projects are combined to create a more complex scene.
+Each project is a self-contained example that can be run independently.

 All projects are working with Python 3.12.

 ## mgl - ModernGL and Pygame 3D demonstrations